-Next Generation Networks (NGNs) provide multimedia services to mobile users through different access networks that facilitate users autonomy.
-The security architecture of NGNs specifies that a WLAN user must follow a multi-pass Authentication and Key Agreement (AKA) procedure in order to get access to the IP multimedia subsystem (IMS) services.
-This paper proposes an improved one-pass AKA procedure for NGNs that reduces significantly the authentication overhead compared to the multipass, without compromising the provided security services.
-A communication cost analysis is provided that estimates the cost improvement of the proposed one-pass over the multi-pass AKA authentication procedure.
-The proposed procedure has minimal impact on the network infrastructure and functionality and does not require any changes to the existing authentication protocols.
+Abstract-Next Generation Networks (NGN) provide multimedia services to mobile users through different access networks including WLAN.
+The security architecture of NGN specifies that a WLAN user must follow a multi-pass Authentication and Key Agreement (AKA) procedure, in order to get access to the IP multimedia subsystem (IMS) services.
+This includes a repetition of authentication steps and protocols which introduce an unnecessary overhead.
+This paper presents a onepass AKA procedure that eliminates the repeated steps without compromising the provided level of security.
+The presented procedure has minimal impact on the network infrastructure and functionality and does not require any changes to the existing authentication protocols.
+We investigate the induced performance improvement regarding the user authentication cost of the one-pass over the multi-pass AKA.
+To this end we consider a simple analytic model that quantifies the performance of onepass and multi-pass AKA.
+This study identifies the cases in which the one-pass AKA presents substantial benefits, e.g., when the mobile user has lengthy session time with short residence time in the service area of an access point.